prawnzyy/tp/docs/UserGuide.md

 <box type="info">

 **Note**: There is no error message when inputting negative quantities for ingredients.
 As such, it is up to the user to ensure
-          that a positive quantity is inputted.
+          that a positive quantity is specified.
 </box>

 Example: